-The plasma processing for LC alignment has own history.
-It has been mainly experimented to control zenital anchoring energy and pretilt angle of LC [9-12].
-In these experiments, the plasma lacked the needed directionality and thus the substrates needed to be rubbed before irradiation.
+Plasma processing of LC substrates has been used in the past, to control zenital anchoring energy and pretilt angle of LC [9-12].
+In earlier works, the plasma beam lacked the needed directionality and thus the substrates needed to be rubbed before irradiation.
 Sprokel and Gibson [13] reported planar/tilted LC alignment by processing alignment substrates with a directed plasma flux.
 In their experiments a modified RF plasma etcher was used, in which the reactive plasma was extracted and carried onto substrates by the gas stream.
-The energy of plasma ions was of the order of kT that is typical for "cold" plasma.
-In our approach, the plasma flux is extracted and accelerated electrically, which allows us to achieve ion energies of several hundreds eV, i.e., comparable to those in IBM experiments.
+In our approach, the plasma flux is extracted and accelerated electrically, which allows us to achieve ion parameters comparable to those in IBM experiments.